shubhanshu02/GSoC-2021-logs/README.md

   5. Document functions related to `tf_infer_request`

 - **27/05/2021:** Discussions for further refactoring of code with mentor's idea of unifying async and sync mode in the backends.

   1. Corrections from code review of the PR.
   2. Add handling of cases where POSIX threads isn't supported.
   3. Further refactor code for async execution in TensorFlow backend.
   4. Tests? `make fate`?
 Result: <span style="color:green">Passed!</span>

+- **28/05/2021 and 29/05/2021:** Study the DNN module for unification of async and sync modes and discussions over email.